jdvala/website/_posts/2021-02-15-My-Own-ipython.md

 Here in the code above I could have used `while` loop but I did not want to keep track of `i` and increment it everytime. `Itertools` provide `count` function which returns `i` and we now have a for loop.

-Now if we run the above code with python we should see something familiar :tada:
+Now if we run the above code with python we should see something familiar, nice!

 ```bash
 In [0]: